 Our series “Motherhood Hacks” shares inspiring stories about expressing love, improving connections, and psychological changes related to motherhood.

 Though we all want to make things better for our kids, anxiety, perfectionism, or self-doubt can get in the way.
-Dr. Chloe Carmichael, who recently appeared on Breakfast at Wolferman’s Bakery, can help.
+Dr. Chloe Carmichael, a member of 1-800-Flowers.com’s Connectivity Council, can help.
 The Florida-based clinical psychologist and author of Nervous Energy: Harness the Power of your Anxiety specializes in helping driven, stressed-out, high-energy people get a handle on their nerves to marshal their power rather than be slowed by them.

 “I work well with high-functioning, nervous energy types, because I’ve got the same issues, and I’ve used the same techniques on myself,” Dr. Chloe explains.

 Dr. Chloe’s restless energy once drove her to become a meditator and yoga practitioner.
 Her type-A-ish clients kept asking her to do for them what she’d done for herself.
 “They had goals like ‘I want to manage my stress and face my fears,’” she says.
 “I taught them both the physical poses and meditations because of the body-mind connection, but I felt they were attributing a deeper psychological expertise to me than I had.”

 So, she went back to school, finished her undergraduate degree, and kept on going until she’d gotten a Ph.D. in clinical psychology.
 Today, Dr. Chloe directs a therapy practice of 30 psychologists, has authored two books, has a regular podcast (“The High Functioning Hotspot”) and is a veritable Yoda for a raft of television shows that tap her expertise.

 The mother of a four-year-old boy, Dr. Chloe has learned to apply her psychological principles to the stresses of parenting.
 Here are some of her core parenting techniques: